serverless/dashboard/go/packages/dev-mode/README.md

 ## Releasing a version
 When you are ready to release a new version of this extension simply increment the version number in the `version.txt` file.

+## Regional Endpoints
+This app uses regional endpoints when publishing telemetry data.
+This keeps our data transfer as fast as possible so that customer lambda functions do not experience unnecessarily long total durations while this extension forwards data to our backend.

+This does mean that if AWS adds a region or a region is not listed in the `regionMap` in the `publishUrl` file it is possible for telemetry API calls to fail.
+So it is important that if a new region is added to AWS that we deploy a new set of endpoints in [platform-core](https://github.com/serverlessinc/platform-core).